Master of Dietetics (MDiet)

 - Evidence-Based Practice

-- Continue to develop your academic study skills and further develop your knowledge and understanding of the concepts relating to health and nutrition, when beginning to integrate biological and social sciences.
+- continue to develop your academic study skills and further develop your knowledge and understanding of the concepts relating to health and nutrition, when beginning to integrate biological and social sciences; and

-- Undertake your first practice placement block.
-This will consist of two weeks on campus and two weeks within a Scottish health and social care setting.
+- undertake your first practice placement block.
+This will consist campus based learning, simulation activities and experience in the health and social care setting.

 - Introduction to Dietetic Practice (Placement A)